ewintr/ewintr.nl/content/movies/2022/smoking-causes-coughing.md

 extra.movie.year = 2022
 extra.movie.directors = "Quentin Dupieux"
 extra.movie.en_title = "Smoking Causes Coughing"
-extra.movie.rating = 4
+extra.movie.rating = 4.0
 +++

 No, no, the womanizing, green acid drooling rat is not part of the scary story.
-But I can tell you a scary story if you want.
+But I can tell a scary story if you want.
 Do you?<!-- more -->